ShadeLab/Bean_rhizosphere_metagenome/README.md

 The MAGdepth.txt is a coverge file created by using following command from the _METAbat2_ tool
 <jgi_summarize_bam_contig_depths --outputDepth MAGdepth.txt *.sort.bam>

-The MAGcoverage_table.tsv was generated ussin the _concoct_ commnd:
+The MAGcoverage_table.tsv was generated using the _concoct_ command:
 <concoct_coverage_table.py combinedMAGS.bed *sort.bam > MAGcoverage_table.tsv>